xp-dojo/consumer-driven-contracts/README.md

 For this part of the session we are going to drive an end to end change into the services.
 We will __drive__ the addition of a description to transactions.
 You can see the current set of transactions if you view the transactions for account number 30001234 [here](http://localhost:8901/accounts/30001234/transactions).

-Now you are experienced with :
+Now you are experienced with contract testing we would like you to:
-1. In the ATM service find the pact contract to `POST` a withdrawl to the account-service in `AtmConsumerWithdrawlPactTest`.
-You sho
+1. Update the ATM contract (see `AtmConsumerWithdrawlPactTest`) so it expects to see the additional description attribute in the `WithdrawlRequest` domain object.
+You should update the domain object too.
+Remember in this instance it's the `POST` body that we are defining.
+Generate the new ATM pact contract.
+> you may wish to hardcode a description rather than reconstructing the ATM machine
+1. Replace the ATM pact contract in the `account-service` and make the pact provider test pass by implementing the additional attribute.
+1. Now lets do the same thing for the Mobile service.
+Use the same URL above to see the additional attrribute in the accounts repository.

+## Part 4: Something to take away

+You will notice in that the mobile-service

 ----
 # Background